shacklettbp/madrona/README.md

 <img src="logo.png" width=600><br>A GPU-Accelerated Game Engine for Batch Simulation
 </h1>

-Madrona is a prototype game engine for creating high-throughput, GPU-accelerated batch simulators: simulators that run thousands of virtual environment instances, and generate *millions of aggregate simulation steps per second, on a single GPU.* This efficiency is useful for high-performance AI agent training (e.g., via reinforcement learning), or for any task that requires a high-performance environment simulator tightly integrated "in-the-loop" of a broader application.
+Madrona is a prototype game engine for creating high-throughput, GPU-accelerated simulators that run thousands of virtual environment instances, and generate *millions of aggregate simulation steps per second*, on a single GPU.
+(We like to refer to this as "batch simulation".)
+This efficiency is useful for high-performance AI agent training (e.g., via reinforcement learning), or for any task that requires a high-performance environment simulator tightly integrated "in-the-loop" of a broader application.

-Madrona uses an [Entity Component System](https://github.com/SanderMertens/ecs-faq) (ECS) architecture.
-At this time Madrona provides APIs for games to specify custom game play logic and state in C++, and Madrona automatically maps this code to parallel batch execution on the GPU.
-Implementing a new game (or a new learning environment) in Madrona requires knowledge of data-parallel ECS concepts, but it does not require expert knowledge of GPU programming or GPU performance optimization.

 ### Features: ###
 * Fully GPU-driven batch ECS implementation for high-throughput execution.